 - Dog bites

 There are many more instances where you can make a public liability claim and the above is not an exhaustive list.
 Please do not hesitate to contact our team of senior compensation lawyers who will be able to advise you whether your situation is covered.

 - The time it takes for a public liability claim to settle varies from case to case.
-In most instances, however, public liability compensation claims take 12 to 18 months to settle.
+In most instances, however, public liability compensation claims take one to two years to settle.

 - You should start the compensation claiming process within three years from time you became aware of the injury.
 In most cases, this is the date of the accident.
 This time frame can be extended in special situations.
 You should seek legal advice as soon as possible to ensure our claim has the best chance of success.

 Cafes, restaurants and catering services can be held liable by their customers for food poisoning and public liability claims can be made against their insurers.